 Since moving to Nashville in July 1991’ Tim has not only become a successful songwriter but he has become one of Nashville’s most sought after session singers.
 In addition to singing on over 8,000 demos Tim has sung on albums by: Trisha Yearwood, Michael Peterson, Kevin Sharp, Billy Ray Cyrus and Rodney Atkins to name a few and on jingles for: Pepsi, Luvs diapers, TNN and many many more.

-Troy Jones is a staff songwriter for Carnival Music in Nashville Tennessee.
-His songs have been recorded by Alan Jackson, George Strait, Kenny Chesney, Billy Currington, Tim McGraw, The Oak Ridge Boys, Jake Owens, and others.
+His songs have been recorded by Alan Jackson, George Strait, Kenny Chesney, Bill Currington, Tim McGraw, The Oak Ridge Boys, Jake Owens, and others.

 Walt Aldridge, a songwriter, singer, musician, engineer and producer has exercised his musical skills in Muscle Shoals and Nashville for more than thirty years.
 During that time he has written more than 50 top 40 songs, 7 reaching the #1 spot.
 Additionally, he has appeared as engineer, musician, singer and producer on more than 500 recordings.
 He recently was elected to the Nashville Songwriters Hall of Fame and was honored with a bronze star in the Alabama Music Hall of Fame.